 The running specifically, will come with a volume cap.
 You’ll often see things written as 1:00/8 miles, meaning you’ll run for 1 hour, or 8 miles, whichever comes first.
 That way, if you’re someone running sub-7:30 mile pace, you don’t overtrain on distance, and if you run over a 7:30 mile pace, you don’t over train on time.
 The exception to this, will be the acclimation phase, since the distances are considerably shorter.

 This phase is designed, simply to get your body used to what this training schedule will feel like.
-If you’re on the fence on whether or not signing up for a full Ironman is something you can commit to, you can start here.
+If you’re on the fence on whether or not signing up for a full distance tri, like an Ironman® triathlon, is something you can commit to, you can start here.
 This will show you what training 10 times per week will do to your schedule, but it will do it at low volume time commitments as to ease you in.

 This phase will also vary in length from person to person.
 This phase is designed to take you from your current level of endurance fitness, to a baseline level of fitness that will serve as a great foundation as volume increases for the last 30 weeks of your journey.